 2 - The frozen (stiffness phase).

-3 - The thawing phase which indicates a gradual reduction in symptoms and hopefully a return to function.
+3 - The thawing phase indicates a gradual reduction in symptoms and hopefully a return to function.

 What is my secret weapon in successfully treating frozen shoulder?